-The United Kingdom’s economic freedom score is 74.8, making its economy the 14th freest in the 2013 Index.
+The United Kingdom’s economic freedom score is 74.9, making its economy the 14th freest in the 2014 Index.
 Its score is essentially the same as last year, with modest improvements in government spending, labor freedom, monetary freedom, and trade freedom offset by deteriorations in business freedom, freedom from corruption, and fiscal freedom.
 The U.K. is ranked 5th out of 43 countries in the Europe region, and its overall score is above the world and regional averages.

+Corruption is not pervasive, but high-profile scandals have damaged political reputations in both major parties.
+The Bribery Act, considered one of the most sweeping anti-bribery laws in the world, came into force in 2011.
 The rule of law is well established within an independent legal framework.
 Private property rights and contracts are secure, and the court system is efficient.
 Protection of intellectual property rights is effective.
-Strong anti-corruption measures discourage bribery of public officials and support integrity within the government.
-The Bribery Act, which came into force in 2011, provides a modern legal framework to combat bribery.

-The top income tax rate is 50 percent, and the top corporate tax rate has been reduced to 24 percent.
+The top individual income tax rate is 50 percent, and the top corporate rate is 24 percent.
 Other taxes include a value-added tax and an environment tax.
-The overall tax burden equals 34.3 percent of total domestic income.
-As a result of austerity measures imposed in 2010, government spending has fallen to 49.1 percent of GDP, and the deficit has begun to narrow.
-Public debt has climbed to over 80 percent of total domestic output.
+The overall tax burden amounts to 35.5 percent of gross domestic income.
+Public expenditures have been falling to 48.5 percent of GDP.
+However, public debt continues to rise, surpassing 90 percent of gross domestic output.